follow-redirects/follow-redirects/README.md

 - `maxBodyLength` (default: 10MB) – sets the maximum size of the request body; if exceeded, an error will be emitted.
 -
-- `beforeRedirect` (default: no operation) – optionally change request `options`; this function is called on every redirect.
+- `beforeRedirect` (default: no operation) – optionally change request `options` or cancel the request; this function is called on every redirect.

 ### Per-request options